mapmeld/POI-Dough/README.md

 ### New Model
 The author imports buildings, parks, and other places from OpenStreetMap to populate their map.
 Users are invited to interact with the data available at each Place.
-Authors can import a dataset from DataCouch to populate their map.
+Authors can match their own set of points to OpenStreetMap and DataCouch datasets.

 <img src="http://i.imgur.com/5aQ9p.png"/>